-- 3. Flexibility and Adaptability.
+- Flexibility and Adaptability.
 A leader must be flexible and adaptable enough to cope with change, especially because a leader is someone who facilitates change.
-Flexibility, or adjusting to situations, has long been recognized as an important leadership characteristic. - 4.
-Internal Locus of Control.
-People with an internal locus of control believe that they are the primary cause of events happening to them.
-A leader with an internal locus is perceived as more powerful than one with an external locus because he or she assumes responsibility for events.
-(Locus of control is included in core self-evaluations.) - 5.
+Flexibility, or adjusting to situations, has long been recognized as an important leadership characteristic. - 1.
 Courage.
 Leaders need the courage to take risks and to take the initiative.
 Courage in the present context refers to behaviors such as prudent risk taking, facing responsibility, and a willingness to put one's reputation on the line.